 Read more about studying in Canada here.

 2. Intra-Company Transfers

 If you work for a company that has a parent company, branch, subsidiary, or affiliate in Canada, you may be able to secure a Canadian work permit from India through the Intra-Company Transfer Program.
 There are a few top Canadian companies with offices in India such as Air Canada, McCain Foods, and The Bank of Nova Scotia.
-Intracompany transferees provide significant economic benefit to Canada through skills transfer.
+Intracompany transferees provide significant economic benefits to Canada through skills transfer.
 A work permit under this category will be valid for 12-months with the possibility of renewal.